cfangmeier/tuijam/README.md

 ```
 Note that if you have 2-factor setup on your Google account, you need to make
 an app-password for TUIJam.
 To find your device ID, first put your email and
-password in the config file, then run `gpymusic-get-dev-id`.
+password in the config file, then run `tuijam-get-dev-id`.
 If your login
 works, you will get a list of acceptable device ids, place any one of them into
 the config file.